Search element - Quick search bar

 Helping your nipples to heal

-While you’re getting help to fix the problem that’s caused your sore nipples, here are some things you can do to help them heal.
+While you’re getting help with the cause, here are some simple things you can do to help damaged nipples heal:

-• Lightly press a warm water compress (e.g. using a soft washcloth) onto your nipples after a feed.
+• Lightly press a warm, wet washcloth onto your nipples after a feed.

 Breastfeeding with sore nipples